 Questioning the status quo to explore new ideas

-Patrick Reed, of the School of Civil and Environmental Engineering at Cornell, believes that decision-makers are far too often reactive when it comes to important decisions and policies.
+Patrick Reed, of the School of Civil and Environmental Engineering and the Department of Systems Engineering at Cornell, believes that decision-makers are far too often reactive when it comes to important decisions and policies.
 He would like to see them become proactive, instead.
 “If you are always reacting to events, you are not doing much to change the status quo,” says Reed.
 “We don’t believe in the status quo.
-We want to give people tools help them better understand their systems and challenge themselves to explore innovative ideas.”
+We want to give people tools that help them better understand their systems and challenge themselves to explore innovative ideas.”

 Reed says that when he was growing up he was always interested in how things work.
 “But it was more of an abstract interest.
 I didn’t take things apart.
 It was more theoretical.”
 Reed’s initial interest in the place where science and public policy intersect was anything but theoretical.
 “I was in St. Louis in 1993 when the Mississippi River was flooding,” remembers Reed.
 “I saw firsthand the decisions people had to make, and the consequences of those decisions.”